danillonogueira/youtube-searchy/README.md

 Test for a front-end developer job opportunity at [Guarani Sistemas](https://www.guaranisistemas.com.br/).

 ## The challenge
-The challenge consisted of building an app that fetched data from YouTube API and displayed videos to the user.
+The challenge consisted in building a web app that fetched data from YouTube API and displayed videos to the user.

+## Technology used
+HTML5<br />
+CSS3<br />
+Vue.js

 ## Requirements
 Node.js